Back to Journal

 Italy changes dramatically by region.

-The better question is how you want your days to feel once the novelty wears off.
+It is how you want your days to feel once the novelty wears off.

 Know your tolerance for uncertainty